Originally Published: October 22, 2010 - Last Updated / Reviewed On: June 19, 2015

 Dear Toe-tally Barefoot,

 No shoes?
-No problem!
-Just watch out for debris!
+(Probably) no problem!
+Just take it easy, pow-wow with a pro, and watch out for debris!